joshbegley/nyt-latest/README.md

 https://nytimes.com/slideshow/2021/01/19/realestate/isiah-whitlock-jr-youve-got-to-live-in-a-place-you-love.html?searchResultPosition=4

 **In Tunisia, Some Wonder if the Revolution Was Worth It**\
 `Tunisians are putting their hard-won right to criticize the government to good use.
-They just wish there was less to protest.`\
+They just wish there were less to protest.`\
 https://nytimes.com/2021/01/19/world/middleeast/tunisia-protests-arab-spring-anniversary.html?searchResultPosition=5

 **The Arizona G.O.P.
 Is Sticking With Trumpism, Whether Arizona Republicans Like It or Not**\